Got an Email Template, Landing page, or Banner requirement? Head to Email Mavlers

 2. Perform advanced segmentation

 In traditional personalization, you would segment your audience based on shared characteristics and interests.
-In hyper-personalization, you must create highly granular segments depending on the available data.
+But hyper-personalization lets you create highly granular segments with the help of AI and machine learning.

 Ideally, you could never be too granular with your segmentation.
 But you want to care, not creep out the audience.
 So, advanced segments could be: